songofluna/pretrained-YOLO/README.md

 ## Notes

-- The project uses a pretrained model; no detector training or fine-tuning is performed.
+- A pretrained YOLO model was used; the detector itself was not trained or fine-tuned.
-- The detector can only predict classes included in its pretrained label space.
+- Detectable classes are limited by the pretrained label space.
-- Tracking quality depends on both detection quality and frame-to-frame association.
+- Tracking performance depends on both detection quality and frame-to-frame association.
-- The line counter is a simple application built on top of tracking rather than a separate learned model.
+- The line counter is application logic built on top of tracking rather than a separately trained model.
+- Video outputs were generated locally and omitted from the repository because of file-size limits.